datasalt/splout-hadoop-starter/README.md

 	mvn eclipse:eclipse
 	Run Configurations -> ... -> JRE -> Installed JREs... -> Click -> Edit ... -> Default VM Arguments: -Djava.library.path=target/maven-shared-archive-resources/

-IMPORT: For executing the examples you should have at least a QNode and DNode running in your system.
+IMPORTANT: For executing the examples you should have at least a QNode and DNode running in your system.

 For running the example locally, just execute "GenerateTablespace" with no args first and "DeployTablespace" with no args afterwards.